mooncowboy/btf-2020-labs/serverless/README.md

 **NOTE:** This deploys to the first resource group in your subscription.
 To specify another resource group and location, pass it as parameters to command above.
 Eg: `bash -s <resource_group> <location>`

 It takes about 12 minutes to get the resources fully configured.

+Take this time to continue reading the lab materials and get familiar with it.

 ## Lab steps